How to Lead a Remote Team: The Complete Guide

 Participation rate The level of visible adherence Participating does not always mean engaging

-Qualitative feedback The feeling and perceived value Requires nuanced reading, not just averages
+Qualitative feedback The feeling and perceived value Requires fine reading, not just averages

-Correlation with collective performance The potential usefulness for the team To be read with caution, without simplistic causality
+Correlation with collective performance The potential usefulness for the team To be read cautiously, without simplistic causality

 Weak signals often matter more than big indicators.
 A turned-off camera means nothing by itself.
 A gradual withdrawal from several rituals does.